 5.1 Auto insurance fraud

-Under California law, automobile insurance fraud is when a person:
+Under California law, automobile insurance fraud is when you:

-- makes a knowingly false insurance claim, or otherwise deceives an insurance company, and
+- make a knowingly false insurance claim, or otherwise deceive an insurance company, and

-- does so in order to receive benefits to which he or she is not legally entitled.
+- do so in order to receive benefits to which you are not legally entitled.

-Although auto insurance fraud and VC 10501 are two distinct crimes, a person can violate the latter in order to commit insurance fraud.
+Although auto insurance fraud and VC 10501 are two distinct crimes, you can violate the latter in order to commit insurance fraud.

 5.2 Making a false police report of a crime – PC 148.5